 - Reduced traffic and noise (a great real estate feature to market for those seeking solace from the grind)

 - No solicitors (beyond a no soliciting sign, that fence will come in handy to maintain privacy)

 - Increased safety (not just in the form of gates, but a close-knit community of neighbors)

 - Protection of their investment (in the form of a solid HOA looking out for the collective ROI)

 - Exclusive access to amenities (it's not just a community center, it's reserved for them)

 - and the overall sense of community lifestyle... sell the BBQ's, grandkids playing out front, rounds of golf and walking culture

-Make an effort to meet the HOA or community board and demonstrate that you're looking out for the community's interest by checking in advance if you are allowed to put up signs.
+Make an effort to meet the HOA or community board and demonstrate that you're looking out for the community's interest by checking in advance if you are allowed to put up real estate marketing signs.
 They may even allow you to advertise in their newsletter - which is itself a great way to get referral leads.
 You may also be able to leave info at the gates for interested parties.
 If you don't A.S.K, you don't G.E.T.
 On that note, you'll want to make sure that you get temporary gate access or a code so you don’t have to ask for permission every time you want to show the property.

 For those focused on safety, get crime statistics (not just for this community, but communities in general).
 For the amenity chaser, you might do a special tour of the country club or even schedule a round of golf.
 Make it a bit of a spa day and let your prospective buyer taste a bit of the luxury you're selling!